devopscenter/dcUtils/PROCESS_FLOW.md

 utils directory.
 They probably would have set up the configurations and may have done work on setting up the application and then checked it all in.
-Then a new developer comes along to assist, and they will run the manageApp.py on their development machine with a join.
+Then a new developer comes along to assist, and they will run the manageApp.py on their development machine with a  command of join.
 They will enter the appURL repository name for the --appURL parameter and the utilsURL for the --utilsURL parameter.
 This will create the application directory structure to allow the new devleoper to begin from a known point in the code.

 #### Edit personal.env